 Customers with specific needs will more than likely start their search for a solution using search engines, which is why using SEO tactics is vital to the success of a pull strategy.
 Customers who are using search engines to find out the options available to them, are already prepared and ready to take the next steps towards conversion.

 Overall, pull marketing is far less interruptive than push marketing and tends to build brand loyalty more effectively.
-In addition, when users are already interested in a topic, they are more likely to learn faster and retain more information, particularly if the content they are consuming is enjoyable to read or to view.

 Pull marketing example in action